sdthompson1/babylon/README.md

 This section describes how to build the Babylon compiler.

-A Linux machine, with gcc (or another C compiler) available, is required.
+A Linux machine, with the `gcc` and `make` commands and the `sqlite3` library available, is required.

-The Babylon compiler itself is written in C, and the only external dependency is sqlite3.
-The simplest way to build is to run `gcc -O3 -o babylon src/*.c -lsqlite3` to make an optimised `babylon` executable in the current directory.
-(Ensure that you have the libsqlite3-dev package, or equivalent for your OS, installed.)

-(Alternatively, you can install the "Shake" build system from https://shakebuild.com.
-Then you will be able to use the Shakefile.hs that I created.
-This gives the ability to do incremental builds, as opposed to a full rebuild.
-This is only really necessary if you intend to work on the compiler itself, however -- the "gcc" command given above probably works well enough for most users.)
+To build the compiler you can simply run "make".
+An executable file `build/babylon` will appear.

-As well as building the compiler, you will need to make sure that at least one (and preferably all three) of the commands `z3`, `cvc5-Linux` and `vampire` are available on your system.
+If you want to use the verifier, you will need to make sure that at least one (and preferably all three) of the commands `z3`, `cvc5-Linux` and `vampire` are available on your system.
 You might be able to get pre-built binaries at the following links: